Last Updated on

-Different European civilizations have used cannabis for millennia.
+Different European civilizations have used the cannabis plant for millennia.
 In fact, cannabis has been one of the most important crops for mankind up to the 20th century.
 At this point in our European history, some forms of cannabis were banned.

 Nowadays, cannabis is making a comeback, not as a recreational drug, but as a medicinal tool.
 Cannabis-infused products help you sleep, relieve anxiety, and they can be useful for various medical conditions.

 As you might have expected, nobody knows for sure when the history of cannabis in Europe started.
 However, we know that hemp, which is a strain of the Cannabis sativa plant species, was one of the first plants ancient humans turned into textile fibre more than 10,000 years ago.

 Hemp cloth is believed to be one of the oldest examples of human industry.
 A remnant of hemp cloth found in modern Iran dates back to 8,000 BC, and it’s proof that the people of ancient Mesopotamia used hemp for the textile industry.

 Now, scientists trace the origins of cannabis back to central Asia and the middle East, where it’s believed the plant emerged at the end of the last ice age.
 Since the climatic conditions were favourable, and cannabis grows, well, like weed, it’s safe to assume the plant covered large land surfaces at the time.

 At the moment, nobody knows if the widespread prevalence of the cannabis plant or the plant’s easy harvesting convinced the ancient civilizations to cultivate it, but archeological evidence indicates that nomadic tribes brought the crop to Europe.

 The Yamnaya or Yamna culture dates to 3,300 – 2,600 BC, and through several migrations, the culture covered a surface between the Ural river and the north of the Black Sea (or the western borders of the Carpathians and even farther, depending on the source) at its peak.